 Market risk is the exposure to adverse changes in the market value of financial instruments caused by market factors such as changes in interest rates, foreign exchange rates and volatility.
 Foreign exchange risk and interest rate risk are the primary forms of market risk which the Branch is exposed to through lending in currencies other than base currency, lending at fixed rates and treasury operations.

-Financial Markets department are responsible for managing market risk .
+Financial Markets department are responsible for managing market risk which is detailed in the HO Financial Markets delegated authority, as defined under the HO Branch DOA, with specifies product approvals, stop-loss limits and trading limits across the three main financial market operations:

+Trading Business (FX and Interest rate)

+Foreign Currency Bond Investments (Government, FI, Corporate & hedging instruments)

+Foreign Currency Treasury Business (Internal & Interbank borrowing/lending, Repos and non-trading derivatives)

+See Appendix B for details on product approval and limits.

-The ManCo and the ALCo both have responsibility for monitoring the market risk which comprises mainly of:
+The ManCo and the ALCo both have responsibility for monitoring the market risk and have set internal guidelines for CNCB LB Financial Markets, these comprises mainly of:

 Foreign Exchange Risk